[7 min read, open as pdf for full report]

 Similarities and Differences

-Fundsmith’s performance is undeniably excellent, but is consistent with that of a Momentum-style investment strategy.
+Fundsmith’s performance is undeniably excellent.
+We would note that it is consistent with that of a Momentum-style investment strategy.

-Fundsmith’s “Alpha” can be measured not just against MSCI World, but against this Momentum Index.
+Fundsmith’s “Alpha” can be measured not just against MSCI World, but against the MSCI World Momentum Index.
 Using the standard MSCI World as a comparator implies Fundsmith’s Alpha is a phenomenal 5.14ppt pa over the last 5 years.
 Using the MSCI World as a comparator implies Fundsmith’s Alpha is just 0.46ppt pa.

 MSCI factsheet as at December 2020 for last 12 months